language-plus-molecules/LPM-24-Dataset/README.md

 ## News

+* Property Values used to create captions are now a field in the [training data](huggingface.co/datasets/language-plus-molecules/LPM-24_train).
 * The presentation on results of the shared task is [now released](/shared_task.pdf).
 * Final evaluation code and shared task submissions have been made available [here](/final_evaluation/).
 The submissions are being made available to allow the study of ensemble methods.
   * Details on the mystery molecules used in the shared task are [available](/shared_task.pdf).
 Our majority voting ensemble for the [mystery molecules](/final_evaluation/captioning/mystery_mols.txt) is available [here](/final_evaluation/captioning/mystery_molecules_ensemble.txt).